 Clothing enhances the appeal of a woman.
 A woman who accentuates her curves by the clothes she wears knows what it takes to turn heads.

-The allurement of a woman, at first glance, convinces you of her beauty.
-But outward appearance distracts from an authentic assessment of her heart.
+The attractiveness of a woman, at first glance, convinces you, she is beautiful.
+But outward appearance distracts from an authentic assessment of true beauty.

-Is the first impression an accurate picture or are looks a facade?
-Could it be that genuine beauty abides in a place deeper than what the eye perceives?
+Is the first impression accurate or are looks a facade?
+Could it be that genuine beauty abides in a place deeper than the eye perceives?

-I am a woman who delights in beauty in everything.
-I revel in the presence of beauty, so I guess it simply makes sense that beauty developed into a priority as I got older.
+I am a woman who delights in beauty.
+I revel in the presence of beauty, so I guess it makes sense that, as I got older, beauty became a priority.

 Beauty - Outward

 Most women work hard to enhance their natural beauty.
-A woman strives to accentuate and highlight her strong and unique features, while minimizing her weaker features.
+A woman labors to accentuate and highlight her strong and unique features, while minimizing her weaker ones.

-Beauty is glorified by publications that promote the elegant women of the world.
-These elite women promote name brand clothing, ‘come hither’ perfumes, wrinkle removers (for perpetual youth) glittery jewelry and diet programs which promise her a grandiose life.
+Beauty is glorified by publications that promote the high societal women of the world.
+These elite women promote name brand clothing, ‘come hither’ perfumes, wrinkle removers (for perpetual youth) glittery jewelry and diet programs which promise an extraordinary life.
 Hollywood purposefully casts beautiful characters in star roles to attract more viewers.